 And he to me: “The honor of their name which echoes up above within your life, gains Heaven’s grace, and that advances them”.

-[22] We note the word “nominanza”, derived from “nome” (name).
-While the names of the cowardly souls in the previous canto are erased from memory, the names of the virtuous pagans live on, winning them glory on earth and even, says Dante — displaying his humanistic values — a special status in Hell.
-Their names live on, because texts record them.
+[17] The names of the virtuous pagans live on, because texts record them.
 Therefore, if the lists of names in Inferno 4 seem somewhat tedious to read, we can literally “enliven” them.
 We need only consider that these names are the talismans of well-lived lives that are also well recorded in books: each name summons much cultural history and cultural memory, for which the name stands as a synecdoche.

 [23] We remember that the “catalogue of ships” is an epic trope from the Iliad (a trope that Dante knew from the Aeneid’s catalogues, modeled on Homer’s), and that for Homer, as for Vergil and for Dante, the lists of names testify to the responsibility of the epic poet to preserve a society and a culture.
 Names thwart time and defy oblivion.
 Dante himself, who will be embraced by the great poets of antiquity as one of their group, “the sixth among such intellects” — “sesto tra cotanto senno” (Inf.
 4.102) — will carry out this epic mission through the Florentine and Italian names recorded in the Commedia, most explicitly in “the Florentine phonebook” of Paradiso 16.